anonygrammer69/DigiLife-Mirai-Intern-Final-Capstone-Project/README.md

 ## License

-This project was built as a part of the Mirai School of Technology AI Virtual Summer Internship 2026.
+This project was built as a part of the Mirai School of Technology AI Summer Internship 2026.